Daekesh/KeshSweeper/README.md

 - State machine driven
   - The state of the game is determined by an enum, EGameStatus (Not Started, In Progress, Won, Lost and Error.)
 All interactions and flow are governed by this state.
-  - Each cell in the grid is governed by a state, ECellStatus (Hidden, Suspected, Revealed and Exploded,) and a mine flag.
+  - Each cell in the minefield is governed by a state, ECellStatus (Hidden, Suspected, Revealed and Exploded,) and a mine flag.

 - UI details
   - Done entirely in c++ using standard editor resources.
 No assets required.
   - Plenty of Slate code if you're looking for examples.
   - Button is added to the main toolbar to open the game tab.
+  - The tab has its own class, extended from SDockTab, that handles the basic layout.
+The View class handles the higher level operations such as laying out the minefield and handling click events.
-  - Slider for the width and height of the grid.
+  - Sliders for the width and height of a new minefield.
 These change their maximum value depending on what will fit in the window.
 You can still change the size of the window after starting a game and hide part of the minefield, though.
 You can enter the height and width manually via text.
   - Slider for the difficulty.
 Values from 1 to 10.
-An algorithm sets the number of mines depending on the size of the grid determined by the width and height sliders.
-From grid size ^ 0.5 to grid size ^ 0.9.
+An algorithm sets the number of mines depending on the size of the mine determined by the width and height sliders.
+From minefield size ^ 0.5 to minefield size ^ 0.9.
 You cannot manually enter the number of mines.
   - Status displays the current state of the game (Not started, In Progress, Won, Lost and Error.)
   - New game button discards the current game and starts a new one, based on the options selected.
-  - The grid itself is represented by a Canvas object which handles mouse input.
+  - The minefield itself is represented by a Canvas object which handles mouse input.
 I figured it was more efficient to have a single "button" which works out which cell was clicked, rather than have, potentially, up to 65k buttons.
-  - Each cell in the grid is represented by a state machine governed custom Slate object, derived from SOverlay.
+  - Each cell in the minefield is represented by a state machine governed custom Slate object, derived from SOverlay.

   Have fun!